On Clarity in Performance Reporting

 In practice, clarity fails for three predictable reasons – two are design omissions; the third is an organisational constraint:

-1. measures are defined, but the analytical logic is not
+1. measures are defined, but analysis logic is not

-2. reporting exists, but performance management is not designed
+2. reports are designed, but performance management is not

-The result is a system that can publish performance, but cannot sustain shared understanding.
+The result is a system that can publish performance, but struggles to sustain shared understanding of it.

 If analytical structure is unclear, commentary fills the gap.